Veeva Systems Inc.

 VEEV

-Veeva Systems provides cloud-based software solutions specifically for the life sciences industry.
+Veeva Systems provides cloud-based software solutions tailored for the life sciences industry.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily